Brave Little Minds

 Flat fee, no surprises

-- A pre-event intake call
+- A pre-week intake call

-- All materials and activities for the morning
+- All materials and activities

-- A parent Q&A that same evening
+- A Friday evening parent Q&A

 Little Minds Therapy is a private-pay practice.
 We do not bill insurance directly.